natuska26/Password-Cracker/README.md

 Input a number that is a password: 1234
 La contraseña es 1234

-3. Adivinación Aleatoria de Contraseñas Numéricas
-Este script intenta adivinar contraseñas numéricas generando valores aleatorios dentro del rango 0 a 999999.
+3. Adivinación Aleatoria de Contraseñas Numéricas: Este script intenta adivinar contraseñas numéricas generando valores aleatorios dentro del rango 0 a 999999.

 Ejecución:
 python cracker_aleatorio.py